robwierzbowski/grunt-build-control/README.md

 #### Working with .gitignores

-You may wish to commit files or directories that are ignored globally or in the source repository (e.g., bower_compontents), or make file inclusion and exclusion the responsibility of the build process alone.
+You may wish to commit files or directories that are ignored globally or in the source repository (e.g., bower_components), or make file inclusion and exclusion the responsibility of the build process alone.

 In order to scope gitignore rules to the build directory only, create a file named 'gitignore' in your source directory: